kajvdv/pesten-online/README.md

 Initialize the database `python -m init_db`.
 It uses sqlite, so that should be installed.
 Run the server with `python -m server` or `uvicorn server:app`

 Run an html file in live server to develop on it.
-Live server acts as a proxy to prevent CORS errors.
+Use the live server as a proxy to the backend.

 ## Creating a new game